List of His Dark Materials and The Book of Dust characters: Lee Scoresby

-American actor Sam Elliott plays Lee Scoresby in the film The Golden Compass while James Horan voices him in the video game adaption.
-Lin-Manuel Miranda plays the character in the His Dark Materials TV series.
-In the audiobooks Lee is played by Garrick Hagon, who also directed the productions.
+film The Golden Compass while James Horan voices him in the video game adaptation.
+Lin-Manuel Miranda plays the character in the His Dark Materials television series.

 Iofur Raknison

 Iofur Raknison is an armoured bear who wishes to be equal to a human.
 After usurping Iorek Byrnison as king of the armoured bears, he commands his subjects to build a palace of stone and wear ornamentation of gold and silver, which had been traditionally despised.
 He had dealings with the Magisterium and Mrs Coulter, allowing them access to his kingdom in exchange for the ability to be baptised as a Christian.
 Lyra is able to trick him into fighting Iorek Byrnison by convincing him that she is herself a dæmon and that she could become his dæmon.
 Traditionally, armoured bears are unable to be tricked but in his behaving like a human, he loses this ability; Iorek is able to exploit this by feigning injury.
 After Iofur's defeat, Iorek is proclaimed the king, and his first command is that the bears discard their pseudo-human trinkets and tear down Iofur's palace.

-In the 2007 film adaptation, The Golden Compass, the character is renamed Ragnar Sturlusson to prevent confusion with Iorek Byrnison and is voiced by Ian McShane while JB Blanc voices him the video game adaption.
-In the TV series, Iofur is motion-captured by Joi Johannsson and voiced by Peter Serafinowicz.
-In the audiobook of Northern Lights, he is voiced by Douglas Blackwell.
+In the audiobook of Northern Lights, he is voiced by Douglas Blackwell and in the 2003 BBC Radio dramatisation he is voiced by Gerard McDermott.
+In the 2007 film adaptation, The Golden Compass, the character is renamed Ragnar Sturlusson to prevent confusion with Iorek Byrnison and is voiced by Ian McShane while JB Blanc voices him the video game adaptation.
+In the television series, Iofur is motion-captured by Joi Johannsson and voiced by Peter Serafinowicz.

 Roger Parslow

 Roger Parslow, a young kitchen boy and youngest of the Parslow family – who had long been employed as masons for Jordan College – was the best friend of Lyra Belacqua during her early life in Jordan College.
 Roger's dæmon, named Salcilia, often appears as a terrier.

 Roger is kidnapped by the General Oblation Board ("the Gobblers") and taken to their experimental centre in Bolvangar.
 When Lyra arrives there he assists her in helping the children escape and goes on with her to see Lord Asriel in Svalbard.
 Asriel uses Roger to create a bridge between worlds by severing him from Salcilia, killing him in the process of channelling the energy from the severing to create the bridge.

 In The Amber Spyglass, he appears trapped in the Land of the Dead.
 Lyra is eventually able to free him and all the other dead souls to merge with the Dust in the living worlds.

-In the movie, Roger is played by Ben Walker.
-In the TV series, Roger is played by Lewin Lloyd.
-In the audiobooks, he is voiced by Susan Sheridan.
+In the audiobooks, he is voiced by Susan Sheridan., and in the 2003 BBC Radio dramatisation he is voiced by Leagh Conwell.
+In the 2007 film The Golden Compass, Roger is played by Ben Walker and in the television series, Roger is played by Lewin Lloyd.